Ripley6811/FEND-Arcade-Game/README.md

 Game Instructions
 -----------------
 You get five characters to choose from on the initial screen.
-Use **left and right arrows** to move the light over the character that you want and then hit **enter**.
+Use **left and right arrows** to move the selection light over the character that you want and then hit **enter**.
 Use the **escape** key to return to the character selection menu at any time.

+The goal is to move your character to the river.
 The game starts with your character at the bottom center position.
 Use the **arrow keys** to move your character from tile to tile.
 The objective is to move your character to the river without being stopped by a ravenous ladybug.
 If the cute yet dangerous ladybug touches your character, then it will be returned to the bottom center starting position.
 Also, if you are *very nimble* and make it all the way to the river, you will then be rewarded with a free return trip to the bottom center starting position.

 Submission Information